alexhbnr/mitoBench-ancientMT/README.md

      and calculate the fraction of reads that correspond to 30,000 reads for later down-sampling using `samtools view` using seed 0.
   8. Infer the per-base sequencing depth of all samples using `samtools depth`.
-  9. Calculate the number of bases to trim from both the 5' and 3' end of a read by calculating the mean frequency of C to T substitutions at the 5' end and of G to A substitutions on the 3' end, respectively, as well as the standard deviation.
-All bases are trimmed that are above the threshold of the mean frequency plus one standard deviation regarding their substitutions, in case the threshold is >= 2%, otherwise no bases are trimmed.
-Trim the bases using `bamUtil trimBam`.
-  10. Call the consensus sequences using `ANGSD` requiring a minimal base quality of 30 and minimal mapping quality of 20 based on both the clipped and non-clipped sequencing data.
+  9. Call the consensus sequences using `snpAD` requiring a minimal base quality of 30 and minimal mapping quality of 25. snpAD calculates the genotype likelihood at each site along the human mtDNA reference genome considering ancient DNA damage in its error model.
+As the program was designed for determining diploid genotypes, we manually set the genotype likelihood for heterozygous genotype calls to a very small number.
+We only call a genotype at a site if the sequencing depth was at least 3 and the genotype quality was at least 50.
   11. Infer the haplogroup using `HaploGrep2` using the consensus sequence called from the clipped sequencing data.
   12. Infer the haplogroups and their proportion of contribution to the pool of